How To Avoid The 7 Most Common Back Squat Injuries

-HOW TO AVOID THE 7 MOST COMMON BACK SQUAT INJURIES Performing the barbell back squat can help you build muscle and strength, burn fat, and develop raw power, but these benefits can quickly be cancelled out if you injure yourself.
+Performing the barbell back squat can help you build muscle and strength, burn fat, and develop raw power, but these benefits can quickly be canceled out if you injure yourself.
 Let’s review the most common types of back squat injuries, their causes, and how to avoid them.

 Many people, especially beginners, tend to have an extensive forward lean.
-While descending, the upper body leans forward, straining the lower back muscles When you add weight on top of that, you are exacerbating the situation.
-The result is lower back strain or even injury.
+While descending, the upper body leans forward, straining the lower back muscles.
+When you add weight on top of that, you are exacerbating the situation.
+The result is a lower back strain or even injury.

 Above all, practice and master bodyweight squats while focusing on keeping the upper half upright with a tight core.

-2. NECK PAIN AND INJURYThe positioning of the barbell makes neck strain a common back squat injury, especially when you aren’t using a squat pad.
+The positioning of the barbell makes neck strain a common back squat injury, especially when you aren’t using a squat pad.
 Most people make the mistake of placing the barbell too high where it sits directly on the neck.
-An uncontrolled gaze coupled with an extensive forward lean can also cause neck pain.
+An uncontrolled gaze coupled with an extensive forward lean can cause neck pain.
 The weight bearing down directly on the neck is enough to cause a sore neck in the best-case scenario and a permanent injury in the worst-case scenario.

 Again, practicing bodyweight squats in front of a mirror can help you confirm if your knees track in line with the toes.
 If you’re performing the squat correctly, the weight placement will be in the hips and thighs.

-3. KNEE PAIN AND INJURYImproper form is the first reason that your knees are hurting.
-When someone has an excessive forward lean, they are putting too much of the weight on the knees when it should be focused back on the hips and thighs.
-The second reason could be over doing it with the added weight on the barbell as this can promote bad posture, forward lean, and excessive pressure on the connective tissue.
+Improper form is the first reason that your knees are hurting.
+When someone has an excessive forward lean, they put too much weight on the knees when it should be focused back on the hips and thighs.
+The second reason could be overdoing it with the added weight on the barbell, as this can promote bad posture, forward lean, and excessive pressure on the connective tissue.